f3l1pe-augusto/mycreditcard/README.md

 To conclude, I use here the Java Collections Framework to put all things you bought on a list and then sort it based on their price.

 # How to use?

+You can see the codes in src folder, to run the program you'll need to have JDK installed in your computer and then just run in your preferred IDE.

 # Images